CEED/Laghos/README.md

 - The file `laghos.cpp` contains the main driver with the time integration loop starting around line 310.
-- The problem is formulated as solving a big system of ordinary differential equations for the unknown (high-order) velocity, internal energy and mesh nodes (position).
-- The right-hand side of the ODE is specified by the `LagrangianHydroOperator` defined around line 258 of `laghos.cpp` and implemented in files `laghos_solver.hpp` and `laghos_solver.cpp`.
+- In each time step, the ODE system of interest is constructed and solved by the class `LagrangianHydroOperator`, defined around line 258 of `laghos.cpp` and implemented in files `laghos_solver.hpp` and `laghos_solver.cpp`.
-- The orders of the velocity and position (continuous kinematic space) and the internal energy (discontinuous thermodynamic space) are given by the `-ov` and `-ot` input parameters respectively.
+- All quadrature-based computations are performed in the function `LagrangianHydroOperator::UpdateQuadratureData` in `laghos_solver.cpp`.
+- Depending on the chosen option (`-pa` for partial assembly or `-fa` for full assembly), the function `LagrangianHydroOperator::Mult` uses the corresponding method to construct and solve the final ODE system.
+- The full assembly computations for all mass matrices are performed by the MFEM library, e.g., classes `MassIntegrator` and `VectorMassIntegrator`.
+  Full assembly of the ODE's right hand side is performed by utilizing the class `ForceIntegrator` defined in `laghos_assembly.hpp`.
+- The partial assembly computations are performed by the classes `ForcePAOperator` and `MassPAOperator` defined in `laghos_assembly.hpp`.
-- The main computational kernels are the `Mult*` functions of the classes `MassPAOperator` and `ForcePAOperator` implemented in file `laghos_assembly.cpp`.
+- When partial assembly is used, the main computational kernels are the `Mult*` functions of the classes `MassPAOperator` and `ForcePAOperator` implemented in file `laghos_assembly.cpp`.
 These functions have specific versions for quadrilateral and hexahedral elements.
+- The orders of the velocity and position (continuous kinematic space) and the internal energy (discontinuous thermodynamic space) are given by the `-ov` and `-ot` input parameters, respectively.

 ## Building